Tom Wraith: Playing career

 Born in Eaglehawk, Wraith began with Eaglehawk Juniors before moving to the senior Eaglehawk team in the Bendigo Football League in 1911.
 He made an immediate impression on the forward line coming second in the club goal-kicking for the season.

-The following year he led the goal-kicking with 21 but Eaglehawk lost the semi-final to California Gully by two points.
+The following year he led Eaglehawk's goal-kicking with 21 but Eaglehawk lost the semi-final to California Gully by two points.
 That Wraith was well held on the day was crucial to Gully's success.

 Despite both club and personal good form in 1913 Eaglehawk and Wraith fell short of the final again, this time being knocked out by South Bendigo, Wraith kicking two of his side's five goals in the semi-final loss.

 In 1914 Wraith transferred to Castlemaine Foundry in the Castlemaine Football League.
 Foundry had recruited well but Wraith was the key given his marking and goal scoring ability.
 He played well early but crushed his hand prior to playing Kyneton and was out for one match.
 It seemed to have little effect as he kicked four goals on his return the following week.

 Foundry went on to play in the finals but without Wraith who was suspended for the season after being found guilty of striking with the elbow against Daylesford.

 Injured in a willing match 1915, he missed a week but was Foundry's focal point up forward before they bowed out in the second semi-final.

 Wraith was cleared to Collingwood for the 1916 VFL season and goaled twice on debut against Richmond.
 Collingwood had Dick Lee as its full-forward during this period and while Wraith scored regularly he played second-fiddle to Lee.
 Never more so than after the 1917 final when he was omitted from the following week's grand final for an injury-suspect Lee.
 This despite kicking a goal and "shining in the forward line".